ProdBay-app/ProdBay/railway-backend/DEPLOYMENT.md

    ```

 3. **Deploy:**
-   - Railway will automatically detect the Node.js project
+   - Railway will use the Dockerfile to build and deploy the Node.js backend
-   - It will install dependencies and start the server
+   - The service will be available at a Railway-generated URL
-   - The deployment will be available at a Railway-generated URL
+   - Make sure the deployment shows "Dockerfile" as the build method, not "Nixpacks"

 ## Step 3: Get Your Railway URL